Speak Out Act: Background

-One of the MeToo movement's primary targets was the enactment of non-disclosure agreement, which MeToo leaders saw as a tool which sexual predators, especially within corporate American culture, could use in courts to prevent victims from raising concerns or inappropriate behaviors.
+One of the MeToo movement's primary targets was the enactment of non-disclosure agreements, which MeToo leaders saw as a tool which sexual predators, especially within corporate American culture, could use in courts to prevent victims from raising concerns of inappropriate behaviors.
 Beginning mostly under the Biden administration, Congress has responded in a variety of ways, most notably passing the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act in March 2022, which bans the enforcement of arbitration clauses and class action waivers in cases of sexual harassment.

 Former Fox News anchor Gretchen Carlson has been a major backer for both this bill as well as other MeToo inspired legislation.
 On the subject of non-disclosure agreements, Carlson called the vast outreach of the clauses "inane", and further indicated that many employees are pressured into signing these agreements on their first day of employment with a firm.

 Congressional findings

 In the text of the bill, Congress stated that it had found non-disclosure agreements to perpetuate illegal conduct.
-Congress also stated that while 81% of women had experiences sexual harassment and assault at work, 43% of men had also experienced similar treatment, and that the freedom to report such conduct should not be inhibited, which banning non-disclosure agreements would enable.
+Congress also stated that while 81% of women had experienced sexual harassment and assault at work, 43% of men had also experienced similar treatment, and that the freedom to report such conduct should not be inhibited, which banning non-disclosure agreements would enable.